Will the Magic cover the spread vs. the Celtics? Promo Codes, Betting Trends, Records ATS

 Magic Betting Records & Stats

-- The Magic have come away with seven wins in the 14 contests they have been listed as the underdogs in this season.
+- The Magic have won in seven, or 46.7%, of the 15 contests they have been named as odds-on underdogs in this year.

-- Orlando has played as an underdog of +180 or more once this season and lost that game.
+- Orlando has not entered a game this season with longer moneyline odds than +260.

-- Sportsbooks have implied with the moneyline set for this matchup that Orlando has a 35.7% chance of pulling out a win.
+- Orlando has an implied victory probability of 27.8% according to the moneyline set for this matchup.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!